 Tiny homes are taking the world by storm, and Aussie houses and apartments are no exception.
 Small home living is for people who want to cut back on expenses, or be able to travel without worrying about home maintenance while they’re away.
-If you’re an urban dweller who loves hopping from one city to another, you understand how practical (and fun) living in an apartment can be.
+If you’re an urban dweller who loves moving from one city to another, you understand how practical (and fun) living in an apartment can be.

 But as any small home owner knows, scaling down is not always a walk in the park.
 How do you fit big dreams into a teensy-weensy space?